creationix/howtonode.org/articles/tasks-and-prompts.markdown

 ## Explanations

 In this simple example I prompt the user to answer a question then count to three.
 Pretty trivial but it's an implantation of a the work queue pattern.
 That pattern is common in installation or management scripts.
 The only problem with the example above is that it isn't setup as a node module ... wait I did that already!
-See [github.com/rsdoiel/nshtools](http://github.com/rsdoiel/nshtools). nshtools.js has a more elaborate implementation and includes some other features like command line option processing, mixins of sys, path and fs modules, and high level file commands like cp and mv.
+See [github.com/rsdoiel/nshtools](http://github.com/rsdoiel/nshtools). nshtools.js includes a more elaborate implementation and with features like command line option processing and high level file commands like cp and mv.
 The github wiki and the README.md file for nshtools have some more short examples for your enjoyment.

 Have fun!